Phoebe Weiland - UKCP accredited psychotherapist and Human Givens Practitioner.

 Training, qualifications & experience

 I trained with the National College of Hypnosis and Psychotherapy and the London College of Clinical Hypnosis.
-I am a fully accredited member of the UK Council of Psychotherapy and am currently in training with the Human Givens Institute.
+I am a fully accredited member of the UK Council of Psychotherapy and recently qualified as a Human Givens Practitioner (www.humangivens.com).

 I have additional training in gut directed psychotherapy, chronic pain management, trauma and healthy eating as well as the use of hypnosis for childbirth.
 I have worked directly with victims of domestic, workplace and sexual abuse.